Amulek1416/verilog-help-sheet/parameters.md

 # Parameters
 Parameters are a way to make your code more dynamic in its application.
 While they can't be modified at runtime, they can be set when instantiating modules.

-For example, if I wanted to make a register module that could be set to any width and depth, I could use parameters that will set the width and depth of the registers.
+For example, if I wanted to make a register module that could be set to any width and depth, you could use parameters that will set the width and depth of the registers.

 ```verilog
 module registers #(